MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 **Memorize:** `C) Have a staging table that moves the staged data over to the production table and deletes the contents of the staging table every three hours.`

-**Quick reason:** Have a staging table that moves the staged data over to the production table and deletes the contents of the staging table every three hours.

 <details>
 <summary>Full explanation</summary>